grisuno/LazyOwn/README.md

 :returns: None

+## nc
+Runs `nc` with the specified port for listening.

+This function starts a `nc` listener on the specified local port.
+It can use a port defined in the `lport` parameter or a port provided as an argument.

+Usage:
+    pwncatcs <port>

+:param line: The port number to use for the `nc` listener.
+If not provided, it defaults to the `lport` parameter.
+:type line: str
+:returns: None

+Manual execution:
+1. Ensure that `nc` is installed and accessible from your command line.
+2. The port number can either be provided as an argument or be set in the `lport` parameter of the function.
+3. Run the function to start `nc` on the specified port.

+If no port is provided as an argument, the function will use the port specified in the `lport` parameter.
+If a port is provided, it overrides the `lport` value.

+After starting the listener, the function prints a message indicating that `nc` is running on the specified port and another message when the session is closed.

+Dependencies:
+- `nc`: A tool used for creating reverse shells or bind shells.

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.